kyr0/clientside-search/README.md

 - ✅ _Fuzzy Matching with BK-Tree_: Uses a BK-Tree structure to perform fuzzy matching, i.e., to find words in the index that are similar to the search terms.
 - ✅ _Term Frequency-Inverse Document Frequency (TF-IDF) Weighting_: Uses TF-IDF to weight and rank the indexed words based on their importance in the document and rarity in the overall document set.
 - ✅ _State Hydration and Dehydration_: Provides functionality to save (dehydrate) the state of the search engine to a compressed format, or to restore (hydrate) it from a previously saved state either locally or remotely.
-  D- ✅ _Damerau-Levenshtein Distance Calculation_: Includes a function to calculate the Damerau-Levenshtein distance, i.e., the minimum number of operations (insertions, deletions, substitutions, transposition) required to change one word into another.
+- ✅ _Damerau-Levenshtein Distance Calculation_: Includes a function to calculate the Damerau-Levenshtein distance, i.e., the minimum number of operations (insertions, deletions, substitutions, transposition) required to change one word into another.
+- ✅ _Phonetic Scoring_: Uses language-specific phonetic algorithms such as Double Metaphone and Koelner Phonetik as a tie breaker when Damerau-Levenshtein Distance is equal for two matches.
 - ✅ _Document ID Generation_: Generates a unique ID for each document based on its text.
 - ✅ _Automatic Stop Word selection_: Selects the best default stop words per language supported.
 - ✅ Currently supports only: `en`, `de`